dedalusmax/live-chef/cli-steps.md

 - add code into the ngOnInit method: this.service.getCookings().subscribe(result => this.cookings = result );
 - explain about generics and type enforcement: Array<Cooking>

+in live-cooking.component.html:

+- replace data-bind with: *ngFor="let cooking of cookings"
+- replace textual bindings with interpolation: {{recipe.Name}}
+- replace image bindings to [attr.scr]="recipe.Image" or "cooking.Dish.Image"

+the same thing in recipes.component.html!

+in the source project, in RecipeRepository.cs replace "Content/images" to "assets"
+- rebuild the project